TKRoth/ABasic/README.md

 ### value 1 OR value 2
 Combine both values with logical OR.

+### value 1 ROL value 2
+Rotate the value 1 value 2 bits to left.

+### value 1 ROR value 2
+Rotate the value 1 value 1 bits to right.

 ### value 1 SHL value 2
 Shift the value 1 value 2 bits to left.